swup/forms-plugin/README.md

-# Swup Forms plugin
+# Swup Forms Plugin

-Add support for sending forms via swup.

-Forms matching the customizable [selector](#formselector) `form[data-swup-form]`
-will be serialized and submitted by swup.
-The appropriate `method` and `action` are derived from the form's attributes.
-If not specified otherwise, forms are submitted as `GET` requests to the current url.
+A [swup](https://swup.js.org) plugin for submitting forms.

+Forms with a `data-swup-form` attribute will be serialized and submitted by swup, including page transitions just like normal link clicks.
+Set a custom transition name using the `data-swup-transition` attribute on the form element.

+The action, method and encoding type attributes set on the form are respected.
 The server response must be a valid page with all containers to be replaced by swup.

-If a `data-swup-transition` attribute is found on the form element, it is used to select the swup animation.

 **Note:** This plugin is appropriate for simple use cases like search inputs or contact forms.
 For more complex requirements involving file uploads or custom